Cavuno

 Single job post

 Charge a flat fee per job posting.
+Each purchase gives the employer one active job slot.

 Example: